mlatcl/iei/_lamd/intro-review-motivation.md

 <!-- /SNIPPET: _physics/includes/clausius-carnot-second-law.md -->

 \speakernotes{Now shift to explaining the relationship between what we're teaching and how we're teaching.
 Our objective is to get information in you.
 Why do we have to do it in such a complex way.
 Need to lace this description of the atomic human with the pedagogy we're using.}

 \include{_books/includes/the-atomic-human.md}

 \include{_ai/includes/embodiment-factors-celsius.md}

+\notes{Shannon measured information in bits: one bit is the result of a fair coin toss.
+He estimated $\sim 12$ bits per English word on average [@Shannon-info48], which with typical speaking rates gives $\sim 10$--$60$ bits per second for human communication [@Reed-information98,@Lawrence-embodiment17,@Lawrence-atomic24].
+Machines communicate orders of magnitude faster — the embodiment factor is the ratio between compute and that narrow channel.}

 \notes{Shannon measured information in bits.
 Human communication is slow relative to machines — the embodiment factor.
 Lecture 3 derives $H$; today we only need the bit as a unit of uncertainty and of bandwidth.}